marvinhagemeister/preact-faq/migrate-to-x.md

 #### `preact-redux`

 `preact-redux` is one of such libraries that hasn't been updated yet.
-The good news is that `preact/compat` is much more react-complient and works out of the box with the react bindings called `react-redux`.
+The good news is that `preact/compat` is much more React-compliant and works out of the box with the react bindings called `react-redux`.
 Switching to it will resolve the situation.
 Make sure that you've aliased `react` and `react-dom` to `preact/compat` in your bundler.